skip to main |

 - Recorded four QB sacks

 Those numbers represent the finest Gopher defensive performance in several seasons.
 However, the Hawkeyes kept Floyd of Rosedale for the seventh time in eight seasons because of offensive ineptitude.
-Consider the following:
+Consider the following:- 13 first downs

 - 48 rushing yards on a staggering 36 carries (1.3 yards, NET!)